gvergnaud/hotscript/README.md

 # Higher-Order TypeScript (HOTScript)

-A library of composable functions for the type-level!
+A library of composable functions for the type level!

 Transform your TypeScript types in any way you want using functions you already know.

 ![image](https://user-images.githubusercontent.com/9265418/223854503-b54f6a62-9f21-4953-aaa3-5d54699516a7.png)